 Campus Recreation: Many large colleges and universities promote student retention and wellbeing by sponsoring campus recreational programs.
 Prospective job titles may be intramurals supervisor, director of campus recreation, student special services coordinator or sports manager.

 Private/Club Facilities: These job opportunities are in the private, for profit arena consisting of fitness, sport and leisure clubs and centers.
 Examples may be fitness clubs, spas, tennis or yachting clubs.
 Prospective jobs titles may be program director, personal instructors, activities leader.

 Armed Forces Recreation: the Moral, Welfare and Recreation (MWR) Department of the armed forces provides recreational opportunities for the men and women of the armed forces as well as their families.
 Prospective job titles may be program director, director of youth programs, recreation therapist or director of therapeutic recreation services.

 Tourism and Hospitality: This is a large and diverse area of employment including travel, hotels, cruise ships, and amusement parks to name a few.
 Prospective job titles may be special events planner, director of hospitality, cultural events coordinator.

 The job market continues to evolve and change as the economy and the demographics of our communities change.
 Trends indicate that future growth in the industry will continue to be the following areas; private and commercial services will take on programs as government and agency funds become more restricted, profit and nonprofit services and programming responsive to the growing senior citizen population, and social service programs to promote fitness and wellness.
-The Bureau of Labor Statistics predicts jobs in the recreation field will have average growth, of about 19% from 2010-2020; the average growth for all areas is 14%.
+The Bureau of Labor Statistics predicts jobs in the recreation field will have average growth, of about 14%.